Tabebuia rosea

-Tabebuia rosea, also called pink poui, and rosy trumpet tree is a neotropical tree that grows up to 30 m and can reach a diameter at breast height of up to 100 cm.
+Tabebuia rosea, also called pink poui, Sakura Malaysia and rosy trumpet tree,' is a neotropical tree that grows up to 30 m and can reach a diameter at breast height of up to 100 cm.
 The Spanish name roble de sabana, meaning "savannah oak", is widely used in Costa Rica, probably because it often remains in heavily deforested areas and because of the resemblance of its wood to that of oak trees.
 It is the national tree of El Salvador, where it is called maquilíshuat.

+Even though Tecoma trees are not originally native to Malaysia, they have adapted extremely well to the Southeast Asian climate, especially in Malaysia.
+Over time, they have become a familiar and iconic seasonal sight in many Malaysian towns and cities.
+Because of their stunning pink blooms that resemble cherry blossoms, they are locally known as “Malaysia Sakura.”

 Distribution and habitat

-This species is distributed from southern Mexico, to Venezuela and Ecuador.
-It has been found growing from sealevel to 1200 m, in temperatures ranging from 20 °C to 30 °C on average, with annual rainfall above 500 mm, and on soils with very variable pH.
+This species is distributed from southern Mexico to Venezuela and Ecuador.
+It has been found growing from sea level to 1200 m, in temperatures ranging from 20 °C to 30 °C on average, with annual rainfall above 500 mm, and on soils with very variable pH.

 This tree is often seen in Neotropical cities, where it is often planted in parks and gardens.
 In the rainy season it offers shade and, in the dry season, abundant flowers are present on the defoliated trees.

 Description

-The tree is short, with irregular, stratified ramification and only few thick branches.
+The tree is short, with irregular, stratified ramification and only a few, thick branches.
 The bark can be gray to brown, in varying darkness and may be vertically fissured.
 Leaves are compound, digitate and deciduous.
 Each leaf has five leaflets of variable size, the middle one being the largest.
 Flowering occurs mainly in January and February, and is generally associated with dry periods; although flowering has also been observed in August, September, April and May.
 Flowers are large, in various tones of pink to purple, and appear while the tree has few or no leaves.
 Pollination occurs probably by insects, although the flowers are visited by many birds such as tanagers, hummingbirds and orioles.
 The long and slender fruit capsules can measure up to 35 cm and appear from February through April.
 After the drying fruit dehisces, the anemochorous, hyaline-membrane-winged seeds are released.
 There are an average of 45,000 seeds per kg with up to 13% water content.
 Germination of seeds is extremely easy and efficient, reaching almost 100%.
 It is a fairly fast growing tree.